keinobjekt/bcfeed/SETUP.md

-### bcfeed
+# bcfeed

-A macOS/desktop app that reads Bandcamp release emails from your Gmail, caches them locally, and generates an interactive dashboard of releases that is much faster to browse than Bandcamp itself.
+A macOS desktop app that reads Bandcamp release emails from your Gmail, caches them locally, and generates an interactive dashboard of releases that is much easier to browse.

-## Running
+## Python setup (for power users)

-If you're familiar with Python and CLI tools, you can simply create a virtual environment, install the dependencies and run the script from the CLI:
+If you're familiar with Python and CLI tools, simply create a virtual environment, install the dependencies and run the script from the CLI:

-- Ensure Python 3.14.2 is installed, along with virtualenv and pip
+- Ensure Python 3.11 or newer is installed and selected as the local python version
-- In the project directory, run `virtualenv --python 3.14.2 .venv`
+- In the project directory, run `virtualenv .venv`
-- Run `source ./.venv/bin/activate`
+- Run `source .venv/bin/activate`
+- Download dependencies: `pip install -r requirements.txt`
 - Run `python3 bcfeed.py`

-Alternatively, you can download the **bcfeed** executable from GitHub; note, however, that this suffers from long startup times because it's not notarized and codesigned.
+## Python setup (beginners' walkthrough)

+1. Download and unzip the **bcfeed** source code into your Documents folder.
+Make sure the folder is called **bcfeed**.
+2. Download and install **homebrew**: https://brew.sh/
+3. Use Homebrew to install **Pyenv**. **Pyenv*** lets you easily select the right Python version:
+  - Open a Terminal window and type `brew install pyenv`
+4. Install Python 3.11:
+  - In Terminal, type `pyenv install 3.11`
+5. Tell Pyenv to use Python 3.11 for **bcfeed**:
+  - In Terminal, navigate to the **bcfeed** directory: type `cd ~/Documents/bcfeed`
+  - Type `pyenv local 3.11`
+6. Install Virtualenv.
+This allows you to set up a virtual environment – an isolated directory containing all the packages bcfeed needs to run.
+  - Type `pip install virtualenv`
+7. Create a virtual environment in the bcfeed folder.
+  - Type `virtualenv .venv`
+8. Activate the virtual environment you just created.
+  - Type `source .venv/bin/activate`
+9. Install the Python dependencies required by **bcfeed** to run.
+  - Type `pip install -r requirements.txt`
+10. You should now be ready to run **bcfeed**:
+  - Type `python3 bcfeed.py`

-## Dashboard HTML
+## Running bcfeed

-- The UI shell served by the proxy is the static file `dashboard.html`.
-The proxy exposes it at `/dashboard` (e.g., http://localhost:5050/dashboard).
-- At runtime the page fetches `config.json` from the proxy to learn the embed proxy URL and flags.
-- Edit `dashboard.html` directly to change the UI; the template helper has been removed.
+Once the Python setup has been completed you can run **bcfeed** with much fewer steps in future:

+1. Open a Terminal window
+2. Navigate to the **bcfeed** directory:
+   `cd ~/Documents/bcfeed`
+3. Activate the virtual environment:
+   `source .venv/bin/activate`
+4. Run the app:
+   `python3 bcfeed.py`

+This will launch the server app, which in turn will open the dashboard in your web browser.

+You must keep the server app running in order to use **bcfeed**.

-## 📘 Setup Guide
+## 📘 Gmail Setup Guide

 This application uses the Gmail API.
 To keep your data private and avoid Google’s OAuth verification requirements, **you must create your own Google Cloud OAuth client**.